 Each day of our wedding weekend has a distinct dress code.
 Since it’s going to be warm and sunny, summer fabrics like linen, cotton, and seersucker are your best friends.
-Leave the wool and polyester at home.
+We use "man" and "woman throughout, but gender's a construct—choose your own expression.

 It’s a white party!
 We want you in something semi-formal and entirely white.
 If you’re a guy, think white button down, white pants, and loafers.
 A white jacket if you’re feeling extra fancy.
 If you’re going to wear shorts, make them nice — J.Crew style, not athletic shorts.
 If you’re a lady, a white cocktail dress, sundress, or romper will look beautiful.
 No need for a full gown.